sjagata/React-Redux-Basic-Authentication-Flow/README.md

 ### Installation

-This webapp requires [Node.js](https://nodejs.org/) v4+ to run.
+This webapp requires [Node.js](https://nodejs.org/) to run.

 Download and extract the [project](https://github.com/SandeepJagatha/React-Redux-Basic-Authentication-Flow).

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and start the server.

 CLient folder: